Baku Khans' Palace

-Baku Khans' Palace (Bakı xanları sarayı) is a complex of several houses that belonged to the members of the ruling family of the Baku Khanate.
+Baku Khans' Palace (Bakı xanları sarayı, کاخ خانهای باکو) is a complex of several houses that belonged to the members of the ruling family of the Baku Khanate.

 Overview

 The palace is located in the territory left of the Shamakhy gate.
 During the khanates period of Azerbaijan, which occurred after the collapse of the Shirvanshah state in the 17th century, Baku khans lived in this palace.
 No official information exists about the exact foundation date; however, it is estimated to be built around 1750 by the first Khan of Baku, Mirza Muhammad Khan I. The underground bathhouse is considered to be an older structure, being built around the 17th century.
 Upon the occupation of Baku by the Russian Empire in 1806, a military garrison was positioned in the palace.
 The palace used to have a garden with a pool and flowers that has now been reconstructed.
 Prior to the reconstruction, only the entrance portal and a small restored mosque had survived, while the underground bathhouse in the lower part of the fortress walls in the territory of the Khans' palace still remained unearthed.
 The latest excavations were in 1985, 1986, and 2018.
 Besides a lot of cultural samples, a water supply system and underground architectural constructions were also discovered here.
 Presently, the Palace complex consists of the house of the last Baku khan – Huseyngulu Khan as well as his family members, Abdurrahim bey and Mehdigulu bey.